AmireuxOuO/Constrained_Kinodynamic_Trajectory_Optimization/README.md

 + Direct discretization of optimal control problems using Gauss-Legendre collocation method.
 + Constrained dynamics on configuration manifolds using local parametrization on targent charts.
-+ Initial guesses for NLP with collision avoidance using RRT path planning.

 The repository includes demo implementations for the following robotic systems: